Résumé

 Department of Applied Mathematics and Statistics Graduate Student Teaching Award

-Graduate Teaching Fellowship & Assistantships
+Graduate Teaching Fellowship and Assistantships

 Outstanding Senior in German